Namli Mera Union Council: Climate and crops

 Being at a high altitude, this region hosts extreme winters (starting October) and a temperate and slightly humid summer (April onwards) which temperatures reaching 30C.
 July and August also see the monsoon which cause a pleasant drop in temperature.

 Farming is the main occupation of the population.
 The farming is done by oxen in remote areas but in villages with better accessibility the land is ploughed by machinery.
 The two crops grown there are rabi and Kharif crop.
 The major rabi crops grown in the area are potato and maize, and the kharif crop is only wheat, in a very small area of village.
 The wheat is used for cattle and for grain only.
 Some vegetables are also found here, including turnip, radish, peas, pumpkin, beans and mustard.

-Fruits like pear, apple, black grapes, grapes, fig, peach, damson plum, mulberry, wild fig, lemon, apricot, charry are found in abundance in Namli Mera.
+Fruits like pear, apple, black grapes, grapes, fig, peach, damson plum, mulberry, wild fig, lemon, apricot, cherry are found in abundance in Namli Mera.
 As the hill people lack awareness of the markets, they are unable to get a proper return.
 These fruits are therefore used for subsistence.

 Most of the area around these mountain villages is covered with trees.
 Peaks are covered with evergreen trees including pine, walnut, oak and maple trees.
 Herbs, shrubs, wild flowers and thorny bushes can be seen in abundance.
 Goats and other pet animals graze the pastures.